-- Rent (includes heat, water, sewer, and parking): $800, plus an $800 security deposit at move-in.
+- Rent (includes heat, water, sewer, and parking): $1,300, plus a $1,300 security deposit at move-in

-- Electricity: I’ll likely pay around $50 a month.
+- Electricity: $50 a month

-- Netflix + Hulu Subscriptions: $18 a month.
+- Netflix + Hulu Subscriptions: $18 a month (has gone up since)

-- Food: I shop weekly and spend around $40, so that’s about $160-$180 a month.
+- Food: I shop weekly and spend around $80, so that’s about $320 a month

 - Furniture: I got a lot of furniture off of Craigslist and recycled from friends and my parents, so in total about $300 for all my furniture (this is not usually the case, I got lucky and didn’t have to spend a lot!)